madreher/LammpsInputBuilder/README.md

 ![Passivated slab and tooltip with open head](data/images/slabHeadDepassivated.png)

+**IMPORTANT**: The code snippets provided are extracted from `examples/scanSlab.py` and may not be complete for the sake of space.
+Please refer to the complete example for a workinf example out of the box.

 The first step in this process is to determine the atom indices of the groups we are going to use.
 I used [Radahn](https://github.com/madreher/radahn) to visualize the model and do the selection.
 Other tools like Ovito or SAMSON may allow to do the same task.
 In total, we are defining 5 selections:
 - The entire slab
 - The entire tooltip